European Regional Development Fund/European Social Fund

 - People who are already in the workforce as well as those who are unemployed

 - People excluded from the labour market

 The Department for Works and Pensions (Jobcentre Plus), and the Learning and Skills Council (LSC) are co-financing bodies responsible for the management of ESF funding throughout Greater Manchester.
 Projects are 100% funded through a contractual delivery arrangement with the appropriate co-financing body.
 Generally bidding rounds are held annually and dates are posted on the relevant organisations web pages.
-Further information can be obtained from Jobcentre Plus and Learning and skills council.
+Further information can be obtained from Jobcentre Plus.

 2007 to 2013 Programme ESF funding is £222 million with £222 million national match funding, total funding of £444 million.